irena-flextool/flextool/docs/index.md

 In FlexTool, only `nodes` can have storage.
 This means that `existing` capacity and all investment parameters for `nodes` refer to the amount of storage the `node` can have.
 In this example, a *battery* `node` is established to describe the storage properties of the *battery* (e.g. `existing` capacity and `self_discharge_loss` in each hour).

 Battery also needs charging and discharging capabilities.
-These could be presented either with a `connection` or by having a charging `unit` and a discarging `unit`.
-In here, we are using a `connection` called *batter_inverter*, since its more easy to prevent simultaneous charging and discharging that way (although, in a linear model, this cannot be fully prevented since that requires an integer variable).
+These could be presented either with a `connection` or by having a charging `unit` and a discharging `unit`.
+In here, we are using a `connection` called *batter_inverter*, since its easier to prevent simultaneous charging and discharging that way (although, in a linear model, this cannot be fully prevented since that requires an integer variable).
 Please note that the `efficiency` parameter of the `connection` applies to both directions, so the round-trip `efficiency` will be `efficiency` squared.

 The `transfer_method` can be used by all types of connections, but in this case it is best to choose *regular*, which tries to avoid simultaneous charging and discharing, but can still do it when the model needs to dissipate energy. *exact* method would prevent that, but it would require integer variables and make the storage computationally much more expensive.
 Model leakage will be reported in the results (forthcoming).